Do your finances feel like a never-ending rollercoaster ride?

 How To Set Up The 30-30-30-10 Budget In 3 Easy Steps

-Step 2: Calculate Your Net Income
+Step 1: Calculate Your Net Income

-One straightforward method is to take what you earned last year and divide it by 12.
+A simple method is to take what you earned last year and divide it by 12.
 This works well if your income is consistent, with only minor fluctuations throughout the year.
-If not, you will need to set money aside during the better months to cover times when your income falls below the average.
+If your income swings more wildly, you will need to set money aside during the better months to cover times when your income falls below the average.

 An excellent way to do this and reduce the temptation to overspend is to transfer any excess to a separate high-yield bank account.
 Out of sight, out of mind!

 Or, even simpler, you can use your lowest month in the past year to calculate your budget.
 That way, you should be covered no matter where your income falls.
 And during the higher months, you can allocate more to your needs, wants, and savings.

-Step 3: Categorize Your Expenses
+Step 2: Categorize Your Expenses

 - Insurance payments

 - Cell phone bill